defold/doc/docs/en/manuals/android.md

 ## Permissions

 The Defold engine requires a number of different permissions for all engine features to work.
 The permissions are defined in the `AndroidManifest.xml`, specified in the "game.project" [project settings file](/manuals/project-settings/#_android).
+You can read more about Android permissions in [the official docs](https://developer.android.com/guide/topics/permissions/overview).
 The following permissions are requested in the default manifest:

 ### android.permission.INTERNET and android.permission.ACCESS_NETWORK_STATE (Protection level: normal)
 Allows applications to open network sockets and access information about networks.
 These permission are needed for internet access. ([Android official docs](https://developer.android.com/reference/android/Manifest.permission#INTERNET)) and ([Android official docs](https://developer.android.com/reference/android/Manifest.permission#ACCESS_NETWORK_STATE)).